 Simultaneous with the City's execution of a contract with TRA on October 10, 1973, for the treatment of sewage, it entered into an additional contract with TRA for the transmission of raw water.
 The City pumped water belonging to TRA and purchased from the District drawn from Lake Arlington and transported the water through one of its raw water transmission lines to TRA's receiving facilities on Lakewood Drive.
 This was strictly a service contract and did not involve the purchase or sale of water by the City.
 In 1986, the City entered into a revised agreement whereby TRA would lease/purchase the City's north raw water pump station.
-This pump station is not needed or used by the System.
+This pump station is not needed or used by the City's Wastewater System.
 The first payment per this agreement was made on December 1, 1986.
-The final payment of \$125,000 was made December 2000.
+The final payment was made in November 2001.